Charu Sheel Singh: Biography

 Charu Sheel Singh was born on 15 May 1955.
-His father, Pratap Narayan Singh was a Sahitya Ratna and a Poet.
+His father, Pratap Narayan Singh was a Sahitya Ratna and a poet.
 He took his master's degree in English from Aligarh Muslim University in 1976.
 In 1978, he was awarded Ph.D. degree in English by Banaras Hindu University.
-He was married to Maya and they have a son Padmasambhava.
-He died due to complication arising from asthma on 3 May 2021.
+He was married to Maya and they have a son, Padmasambhava.
+He died due to complications arising from asthma on 3 May 2021.

 Legacy

 Kashi: A Mandala Poem, published in 2007, is considered as one of the very few epics in English on a city.
 It synthesizes puranic myths with modern science and postmodern theory to create a modern-day epic.
 It is written in a modern language, with an ancient tradition flowing into the veins of the City Eternal: Varanasi.

-Charu Sheel Singh is also known for his unique style of bringing philosophy, yoga and tantra to visit poetry and myths.
-His poetry is full of instances of this happy confluence of modern with ancient, of traditional with personal and of myths with quantum theory.